Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 # Geometric Algebra dimension

-There are several different GA dimension systems, declared as Gp,q[,r]:
+There are several different geometric dimension systems, declared as Gp,q[,r]:
 - p are coordinate axes which square to 1
 - q square to -1
 - r squares to 0

+For example,

-For example the cartesian coordinate system is G3 with three real axes e1, e2 and e3 with e1² = e2² = e3² = 1 unit values.
+- G3 uses three real axes e1, e2 and e3 with e1² = e2² = e3² = 1 unit values.
+- CGA G4,1 uses e1²=e2²=e3²=e+²=1 and e-²=-1. e+ and e- are converted to e∞ (einf) and e0 to be used in CGA.

-As example, G4,1 is the conformal model (CGA) with 4 real number axes and one imaginary.
-G3,0,1 is projective geometric algebra (PGA) which is often used for (game) graphics.
-There are many other ones like G2, G3, G3,3, G9 etc.
+- G3,0,1 is projective geometric algebra (PGA) which is often used for (game) graphics
+- there are many other ones like G2, G3, G3,3, G9 etc.

 The choosen dimension has influence on
 - the capabilities